patters-match/z88_tldr/README.md

 ## Non-obvious tips
 - To see running OZ version details `INDEX` `HELP` `←`
-- To boot a specific ROM in OZvm click on the left box in Slot 0 below the keyboard
+- To boot a custom ROM file in OZvm click on the left box in Slot 0 below the keyboard
 - Use YMODEM for fastest serial file transfer - guide [here](https://cambridgez88.jira.com/wiki/spaces/ZP/pages/2676457477/YMODEM+fastest).
 - The device names take the form :type.slot (e.g. :RAM.0 :RAM.1 :EPR.1) so a full file path would be :RAM.0/work/mydoc.txt
 - Flash memory is addressed as if it is EPROM, hence :EPR.x